-It is the Board’s job to establish policies that set standards for the association.
-Often, Boards are not sure what that means and unfortunately this very critical responsibility that forms the foundation for a well functioning association is missing.
+It is the Board’s job to establish HOA policies that set standards for the association.
+Often, Boards are not sure what that means, and unfortunately, this very critical responsibility that forms the foundation for a well-functioning association is missing.
 Without this basis, there are no expectations, and ultimately all involved become frustrated – Board members, homeowners, vendors, and management.
 Establishing a solid set of policies and standards defines the Board’s expectations.
 They are the “WHAT” of the “WHO, WHAT, WHEN, WHY, WHERE, and HOW” that drives the association’s processes.

 If you have a solid set of standards you would probably know it, because they would be published.
 It would be an exhaustive list (at least 30 to 100 standards and policies), generally grouped by category, that would have items similar to the following: